theEricPeters/pitcher/abstract.md

 - Youtube ads

-- Target audience (Young entrepeneurs with ideas and enthusiam)
+- Target audience (Young entrepreneurs with ideas and enthusiasm)

 ---